 Insights: helping entrepreneurs to flourish

-Barclays’ high growth expert discusses how the bank provides the best services for scale-up companies, from “holistic funding” to “pay it forward” problem-solving.
+Barclays’ Head of High Growth & Entrepreneurs Coverage Juliet Rogan discusses how the bank provides the best services for scale-up companies, from “holistic funding” to “pay it forward” problem-solving.

 My job is to try to make Barclays the best bank for innovative high growth companies across the UK.
 We’ve built a high growth and entrepreneur proposition based on putting the customer at the heart of what we do.
 Typically, a growth company is going to need to access different parts of our organisation sooner – so there’s a need for collaboration across the bank.

 Barclays has entered into a lot of strategic initiatives – Unreasonable Impact, Rise, Eagle Labs, Scale UP UK programme – where much of our job is to connect that great work with our customers.
 To do that, our area has itself grown exponentially over the last two years – from building a proposition within the business bank to now, where we have a team of 40 people.

 How Barclays supports high growth companies

 We see our proposition as having three pillars: specialist team, holistic funding, and beyond banking.
 “Specialist team” is about us building a team that can talk more about the growth challenges of companies and also can navigate our organisation for those businesses.
 Typically, companies that are growing quickly face similar challenges, so through creating a High Growth segment we are better placed to support the specific challenges of companies as they scale up.